pouchdb/pouchdb/docs/adapters.md

 There are many other LevelDOWN-based plugins &ndash; far too many to list here.
 You can find a [mostly-complete list on Github](https://github.com/rvagg/node-levelup/wiki/Modules#storage-back-ends) that includes implementations on top of MySQL, Windows Azure Table Storage, and SQLite.

 {% include alert/start.html variant="warning"%}
-We do not currently test against any LevelDOWN adapters other than LevelDB and MemDOWN, so the other backends should be considered experimental.
+We do not currently test against any Node.js-based LevelDOWN adapters other than LevelDOWN and MemDOWN, so the other backends should be considered experimental.
 {% include alert/end.html%}

+{% include alert/start.html variant="warning"%}
+{% markdown %}
+If you open two databases with the same name but different `db`s, then the first one will override the second.
+Namespace your names if you are using multiple adapters at once!
+{% endmarkdown %}
+{% include alert/end.html %}

 {% include anchor.html title="PouchDB over HTTP" hash="pouchdb_over_http"%}